About

 Writer.
 Artist.
 Educator.
 Facilitator.
 Fledgling Comics Maker.

 Isabel Garcia-Gonzales is a writer, artist, educator, facilitator, and fledgling comics maker.
-She has received fellowships, residencies, and awards for her writing, including support from Hedgebrook, VONA/Voices, and the Bread Loaf Writers’ Conference.
+She has received fellowships, residencies, and awards for her writing, including support from Hedgebrook, VONA/Voices, the Bread Loaf Writers’ Conference, and the Sequential Artists Workshop.
 She was a finalist for the Poets and Writers’ California Writers Exchange Award, the Pen Parentis Fellowship Award, and the Glimmer Train Very Short Fiction Award.
-Her work has appeared or is forthcoming in publications including Nonwhite and Woman: 131 Microessays on Being in the World; Kuwento: Lost Things, An Anthology of New Philippine Myths; and Riksha: Asian American Arts in Action.
+Her work has appeared or is forthcoming in publications including Nonwhite and Woman: 131 Microessays on Being in the World; Kuwento: Lost Things, An Anthology of New Philippine Myths; Riksha: Asian American Arts in Action; Troubled History: a SAW Anthology; and The Journal of the Midwest Modern Language Association.
 She holds an MFA in Creative Writing from Mills College and is a core organizer of Banyan: Asian American Writers Collective.
-She lives in the Chicago Area with her partner and three children.
+She works at The School of the Art Institute of Chicago and lives in the Chicago Area with her partner and three children.

 More about me